-Although Parkinson’s and related disorders are thought of primarily as movement disorders, memory is frequently affected and this interferes with quality of life.
+Although Parkinson’s is thought of primarily as a movement disorder, memory is frequently affected, and this interferes with quality of life.
 This research aims to find tests — so called “biomarkers” — that are critical for developing new therapies to slow or even prevent memory loss.
-A pathway regulating an important type of neuronal lipids (fats in nerve cell membranes), termed sphingolipids, appears abnormal in Parkinson’s and will be monitored in blood and spinal fluid.
+A pathway regulating an important type of brain lipids (fats in nerve cell membranes), termed sphingolipids, appears abnormal in Parkinson’s and will be monitored in blood.
 The goal is to develop a test for a “bad sphingolipid” useful for accelerating the development of medications to halt memory decline in patients.

 Who can participate?

-People diagnosed with Parkinson’s disease and memory symptoms
+- Patients with Parkinson’s disease and memory problems

 - Clinical assessments